ice3-software/between-kit/README.md

 - Dst table accepts cells from the Src table
 - Src table is not rearrangeable
 - Dst table is not rearrangeable
-- Other: the dragging views are duplicates, see issue #4 for the reason for this

 ######Example Case 3 - I32RearrangeableExchangeableTablesViewController######
 - 2 Table Views